ZacharyGeurts/AMOURANTHRTX/README.md

 We have no other competition in RTX space.
 Other platforms will adopt or die.
 Please enjoy the source.
 You are encouraged to work with code here.
 Welcome to github.
+The best advice I have for you is to make some money with it first.
+Cut all operational costs securely and to zero.

 We bring you Zero cost secure RTX GPU operation by using current conventions.
 Editor: I made this this thing so good that nobody on the planet gets screwed by it but me.